mattray/managed_automate-cookbook/README.md

 ## default ##

 Installs or upgrades Chef Automate on a single airgapped box in a new deployment.
+The download the `chef-automate` commands before using this recipe (the `airgap_bundle` recipe does this) and copy it to the `node['ma2']['aib']['dir']` directory.
 The AIB or upgrade file may be a URL or a file, similar to this:

     node['ma2']['aib']['dir'] = '/tmp
     node['ma2']['aib']['file'] = 'automate-20181112131523.aib'

 The license may be referred as a URL or a string in an attribute.
-Will attempt to restore if a backup file is specified in the attributes.
+The recipe will attempt to restore if a backup file is specified in the attributes.

 ## airgap_bundle ##

-This recipe requires internet access and is used to create an airgap installation bundle from the "current" release channel.
+This recipe requires internet access and is used to create an airgap installation bundle (AIB file) from the "current" release channel.
 It copies the download AIB file to a destination directory with both the original filename and a generic filename for consistent installations (if desired).
 It will download a full AIB every run (currently 600 megabytes), so you may want to limit it to daily usage.

 ## backup